 London is a cosmopolitan place with cosmopolitan cuisine.
 Since the colonial period the British have accustomed to the culinary delights of many other cultures.
 Such as Indian, Chinese, Caribbean and Middle East cuisines.
 Nowadays, London offers food for all tastes.
 There are Eastern European, Japanese and even Russian restaurants in London.
-However, the good old traditional English meals can be found in any eatery, while the prices may vary.
+However, you can find the good old traditional English meals virtually everywhere, the prices may vary.
 Roast beef, Yorkshire Pudding, fish and chips and shepherd’s pie – these all are traditional English meals.
 The average cost of full course dinner at the restaurant may vary from 21 to 33 GBP per person.
 Asian family restaurants offer cheap meals starting from 5 GBP.
 A basic lunchtime menu with drink will set you back about 11 GBP.
 If you prefer to cook on your own, then be ready to pay 45-60 GBP per week for groceries.

 TIPS FOR A 72 HOURS STAY IN LONDON